donapieppo/cmsino/README.md

 # Cmsino

-Cms rails gem for developers.
+Cms rails gem for developers in its smallest form possible.

 ## Installation